-Learn how to get rid of fairy rings in lawns without using chemical drenches.
+Learn how to get rid of fairy rings in lawns without using toxic chemical drenches.

 Fairy rings are caused by a diverse family of soil-inhabiting fungi called basidiomycetes.
 They typically appear as dark green circles in the lawn ranging in size from a few inches to 200 feet or more in diameter.
 Lush rings of turf are formed by the release of nutrients, in particular nitrogen, from the activity of the fungus living on organic matter in the soil.
 A circle of mushrooms usually develops around the edge of the infected area.